IntoTheDev/MultiTag-System-for-Unity/README.md

 ### TODO
 - [ ] Add support for inspector changes in editor play mode.
-- [ ] Tag code generator for quick tags access without reference in the inspector.
+- [ ] Tag code generator to quckly access tags without referencing them in the inspector.

 ## Features
 - Allows you to put as many Tags on your GameObject as you want
 - Add and Remove Tags via Scripting and Inspector
 - Work with ScriptableObjects instead of strings
-- Everyhting is faster than Unity's tag system: Adding/removing tags, checking for tags and getting all objects with tag
+- Faster than Unity's tag system: Adding/removing tags, checking for tags.
+Getting all objects with tag is a bit slower than Unity's ```FindObjectsWithTag``` but allocates way less garbage.
-- GetInstance method to get all GameObjects with tag

 ## How to Install
 ### Git Installation (Best way to get latest version)